Fast, secure, simple and user-friendly trading platforms

 As with most brokers, there may be frictional costs incurred if users convert one currency to a new base account currency.
 This is a market-wide practise and new accounts should ensure they understand the process, particularly as doing so might help them reduce the costs.

 There are two account options:

-Traders looking to qualify for the Professional version will need to complete further registration/application forms, mainly because the terms of that account include leverage of up to 1:300.
-The Retail account offers the market standard levels of leverage.
-On most instruments, leverage is available up to levels of 1:30 but some instruments, such as crypto (1:2), apply tighter terms.
+Traders looking to qualify for the Professional version will need to complete further registration/application forms, mainly because the terms of that account include extended leverage terms.
+The Retail account offers the market standard levels of leverage so the maximum leverage available is 1:30 but many asset groups have leverage capped at levels lower than that.

 The minimum deposit for a Retail account is $100, depending on the payment method, and account holders would do well to note there is an Inactivity fee of up to $10 that will be levied should you not log in to your trading platform for a period of only three months.